By Neal Ghoshal, Sacred Moves

 2. If the tight knees and/or ankles make this position not suitable, consider Downward Facing Savasana as a great alternative.
 Here you lay your torso face down on one bolster, support your forehead on a folded blanket (just a little lower than the bolster) and support your ankles with another blanket roll.

-4. Using chairs by kneeling on a bolster or a stack of blankets are draping your torso forwards from the hip crease onwards onto the seats of two chairs positioned close to each other.
+4. Use chairs by kneeling on a bolster or a stack of blankets are draping your torso forwards from the hip crease onwards onto the seats of two chairs positioned close to each other (see photo below).
 Search for a neutrality in the spine, particularly in the lumbar region.
 If the blankets you are kneeling on are too high your pelvis will be too high too, if the blankets are too low, you’ll end up rounding your lower back.

 You can rest your forehead on the edge of the seat of the second chair.
 Reach your arms forwards. this version allows for a lengthening of the whole spinal column.
 The props under the knees should be high enough to create a neutrality through the lumbar spine.